 Jonathan Boston has undertaken research on a wide range of policy issues during the course of his academic career including climate change, child poverty, the design of the welfare state, public management, tertiary education and comparative government.
 On climate change, he established a round table process via the Institute of Policy Studies in 2006 which brought together politicians, public servants, business representatives, non-government organizations and researchers to discuss a wide range of mitigation and adaptation issues.
 The round tables were held about four times a year and continued for a decade.

-Catherine Iorns is Senior Lecturer in Law at Victoria University Wellington.
-She researches and teaches about environmental law and human rights.
+Catherine Iorns is Senior Lecturer in Law at Victoria University of Wellington.
+She researches and teaches about environmental law, climate change, and human rights.
 She also is a Climate Reality Presenter.
 In addition to these roles, Catherine serves a number of civic organisations, including, Amnesty International of Aotearoa New Zealand, 350 Aotearoa, and the Earth Law Alliance Aotearoa New Zealand.

 Thursday 25 May, 7:00pm Refreshments / 7:30pm Roundtable